ros-navigation/docs.nav2.org/configuration/packages/configuring-smac-planner.rst

   ==== =======

   Description
     Maximum number of iterations after the search is within tolerance before returning approximate path with best heuristic if exact path not found.
+2D only.

 :``<name>``.max_planning_time: